Geoffrey Somerset, 6th Baron Raglan: Personal life and death

-Hon.
-Belinda Caroline Somerset, now Boyd (born 9 February 1958), educated at St Gabriel's School, Newbury, Chatelard School, Bradfield College, Founder and Director 20 Public Relations, married 1989 Nicholas Gant Boyd, eldest son of Cdr Christopher Boyd DSC RN.

-Hon.
-Arthur Geoffrey Somerset (27 April 1960 – 25 July 2012), educated at Dragon School, Oxford, and Bradfield College, married 2001 Tanya Arabel, only daughter of Roger Broome.
-He was the founder and CEO of Mask Event Design & Production (1988–2008), President of the International Special Events Society UK & Europe (2002–2004), Regional Vice-President Europe, Middle East and Africa (2004–2005), Chairman Trellech Conservatives from 2011.
-Their children are Inigo Arthur Fitzroy Somerset (born 7 July 2004), now heir apparent to the barony; Ivo Geoffrey Arthur Tarsus Somerset (born 6 July 2007); and Oona-Vita Olwen Phyllis Caroline Somerset (born February 2010).

-Hon.
-Lucy Ann Somerset (born 8 February 1963) educated St Gabriel's School, Newbury, married 1998 Richard Scott Watson FRCS and has issue Rachel Elise (born 2000), George Anthony (born 2002), Theo Alan (born 2004).

-Seats
+On 24 January 2010, he succeeded his childless older brother, FitzRoy Somerset, as the sixth Baron Raglan.
 The family seat was Cefntilla Court, Llandenny, in Monmouthshire.
-An inscription over the porch dated 1858 reads: "This house with 238 acres of land was purchased by 1623 of the friends, admirers and comrades in arms of the late Field Marshal Lord Raglan GCB and presented by them to his son and his heirs for ever in a lasting memorial of affectionate regard and respect".
-The 5th Baron Raglan willed Cefntilla to the son of his sister, and not to the heirs of the barony.
-The will was disputed by the Hon Arthur Somerset, son and heir of Geoffrey Somerset, but following his death on 25 July 2012 the dispute was settled.
+Although an inscription over the porch dated 1858 reads: "This house with 238 acres of land was purchased by 1623 of the friends, admirers and comrades in arms of the late Field Marshal Lord Raglan GCB and presented by them to his son and his heirs for ever in a lasting memorial of affectionate regard and respect", Raglan's brother, the fifth Baron, willed Cefntilla to the son of his younger sister, and not to the heirs of the barony.
+The will was disputed by Arthur Somerset, but following his death in July 2012, the matter was settled.